cakephp/docs/en/orm/table-objects.rst

 ------------- --------------------- ---------------------------------------
 many to one   belongsTo             Many articles belong to a user.
 ------------- --------------------- ---------------------------------------
-many to many  belongsToMany         Tags belong to many Articles.
+many to many  belongsToMany         Tags belong to many articles.
 ============= ===================== =======================================

 Associations are defined during the ``inititalize()`` method of your table